lyonbach/lbOpenGL/README.md

-This repository serves as a place for the intention  to implement OpenGL without following a video series.
+This repository serves as a place for the intention  to implement OpenGL without following any tutorial or video series.

 Project Structure

 ```
-lbOpenGL
+Vendor
 ├── GLEW
 │   ├── include
 │   │   └── GL